 - Find an intact and hairless spot of skin on the upper part of your body or on your upper arm.
-This skin should be healthy and undamaged.
+The skin should be healthy and undamaged.
 Do not place the transdermal patch onto skin that is red, burnt or damaged.
-Do not stick a patch on straight after a hot bath or shower.
+Do not stick a patch on straight after a hot bath or shower

 - Trim any excess hair with scissors.
-Do not shave the hair off since this may affect the skin.
-If you need to wash the skin before applying the transdermal patch, use clean cold water only.
+Do not shave the hair since this may affect the skin.
+If you need to wash the skin before applying the transdermal patch, use clean water only.
 Do not use soap, oils or lotions.
-The skin should be completely dry and cool before applying the transdermal patch.
+The skin should be completely dry before applying the transdermal patch

 - Apply the transdermal patch to the skin and press with the palm of the hand for about 30 seconds.
-Make sure all of the transdermal patch is in contact with skin and the corners are stuck tightly.
+Make sure the entire transdermal patch is in contact with the skin and the corners are stuck tightly

-- Wash hands after applying or removing the transdermal patch.
+- Wash your hands after applying or removing the transdermal patch

-You can now leave the transdermal patch on for three days (72 hours).
+You can now leave the transdermal patch on the skin for three days (72 hours).
 You may have a bath, shower or swim.

 If you do have a shower or bath whilst wearing your patch be careful that the water is not too hot and do not soak in a hot bath for a long time.